deltics/deltics.smoketest/README.md

 # Build and Test
-The build pipeline for this package compiles a set of self-tests with every version of Delphi from 7 thru 10.3.
+The build pipeline for this package compiles a set of self-tests with every version of Delphi from 7 thru 10.4.
 These tests use Smoketest to test itself.

 # Roadmap

 With no specific timeline in mind and in no particular order, some goals for this project include:

-- Restoration of the fluent testing Api similar to the original Smoketest
+- Additional type supported by fluent assertions
+- A guide to introducing custom fluent assertions to extend the framework with project specific types
 - Additional results writer formats
-- Documentation and examples
+- Further documentation and examples